frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

     1       12      22
     2       8       24

+**Exponential power operation on a scalar value using method version:**

 For example,

-    # pow() demo with scalar value using method version
     fdf1.pow(2).show()

 Output